G0urmetD/Waybaccino/README.md

 ```

 ## Parameters
-The parameters are hardcoded in the code.
+The parameters are hardcoded.
 These can be customised as required.

 ```python3
 # Hard-coded list of parameters to filter by if -p/--params is set: